 The Human Interactive Robotics for Healthcare (HIRo) project focuses on a humanoid robotic platform, EVER3.
-Emphasis is placed on the support of a humanoid robot that can provide assistance to both health professionals and patients in the hospital and in the municipality’s home help services.
+Emphasis is placed how a humanoid robot can provide assistance to both health professionals and patients in the hospital and in the municipality’s home help services.
 This approach is new in the healthcare system, where robots have been deployed, and in robotics, where technological developments have usually been made separately from end-user assessment.
 HIRo will lead to new or improved solutions and services in the hospital and the municipal services.

 Project partners are Sunnås, Halodi robotics and Skien municipality.
 The project has received support from the Research Council of Norway’s ICT Plus initiative.
 Funding for the project is a total of NOK 11.3 million (incl.
 Inkind).